coderefinery/github-without-command-line/branch/radovan--organize-group-work/_sources/group-work.md.txt

 - GitHub: probably better integrations (with services like Zenodo), probably more visibility (more users).
 - GitLab: more features, you can also self-host, more advanced continuous integration.
+- Your own university's GitLab: most control, local support, but limited visibility and you might lose access when you move on.

 ---